grafana/grafana/contribute/merge-pull-request.md

 #### Required labels

-We aim to ensure that we don't backport pull requests unnecessarily (for example, when we implement new features).
+We aim to ensure that we don't backport pull requests unnecessarily.
 The only scenarios for backporting are typically pull requests that address bugs, have a product approval, or refer to documentation changes.

 Backport labels need to be followed by either: